Esports Technologies launches Esports Games app on Google Play

 Similarly, the prediction game allows players to predict the outcomes of live-esports match events.
 Examples of outcomes that can be predicted would be, “Which team may get the first kill in the

-match?” or “What could the final match score be?”
+match?” or “What could the final score be?”
 Players who correctly predict the outcome of the game are also eligible to win prizes totaling the equivalent value of the prize pool of the actual event or tournaments they are predicting.

-Bart Barden, chief operating officer of Esports Technologies, said in a statement that the app is designed to empower the passionate fans in the esports community so they can immerse themselves in live events.

 Esports Technologies selected a leading free-to-play platform, Splash Tech (headed by Adam Wilson), to help develop the Esports Games app.

-Overwatch.
-Esports Technologies is traded on Nasdaq and it has 24 employees.
+Esports Technologies is traded on Nasdaq, and it has 24 employees.

 GamesBeatGamesBeat's creed when covering the game industry is "where passion meets business."
 What does this mean?
 We want to tell you how the news matters to you -- not just as a decision-maker at a game studio, but also as a fan of games.
 Whether you read our articles, listen to our podcasts, or watch our videos, GamesBeat will help you learn about the industry and enjoy engaging with it.
 How will you do that?
 Membership includes access to: